Skip to content

 members list[PromptResult]

 Ordered sequence of at least two PromptResult instances.
-Order matches the application's intended call sequence; the spec does not require sequential execution.
+Order matches the application's intended call sequence; sequential execution is not required.

 PromptManager